-I'm pretty sure that everyone can relate to the feeling of never having enough time to do the things you want to do.
+I’m pretty sure that everyone can relate to the feeling of never having enough time to do the things you want to do.
 For me this relates to baking a lot.
-I wish I had more time to bake all the things I'd like to try!
-So sometimes a recipe like this is just what I need.
-Instead of making stollen, which needs 2 hours time to prove, I thought I'd transform it into muffins for a quicker result with just as much flavour!
+I wish I had more time to bake all the things I’d like to try!
+So sometimes a recipe like these Stollen Muffins is just what I need.
+Instead of making stollen, which needs 2 hours time to prove, I thought I’d make Stollen Muffins for a quicker result with just as much flavour!

-I started by creaming together 100g butter and 100g caster sugar.
+To make the sponge I creamed together butter and caster sugar.

 - 1 tsp Almond extract

 - 60 g Dried cranberries

 - 60 g Sultanas

 - Icing sugar For dusting